-The Quality Assurance and Enhancement Service (QAE) provides a focus within the University for the development and implementation of academic quality assurance and enhancement activity, with a specific remit to oversee all provision detailed in the Quality Assurance Manual.
+The Quality Assurance and Enhancement Service (QAE) provides a focus within the University for the development and implementation of academic quality assurance and enhancement activity, with a specific remit to oversee all provision detailed in the Quality Manual and the Partnerships Manual.

 The University is responsible for the standard of awards made in its name and for ensuring that the courses are set at the right standard from the outset.
 The purpose of the course approval process is to ensure that the proposed course offers a coherent course structure which is appropriate to the name of the course, the level of the course within the national qualifications framework and the subject to be validated, including any relevant QAA subject benchmarks.
 It also ensures that the requirements for students to achieve the learning outcomes are clear, that there are appropriate learning and teaching methods and that the assessment is designed to test the learning outcomes.
 These procedures have been written for all those involved in the development of new taught courses.

 Members of staff should visit the relevant Faculty Quality Assurance and Enhancement Sharepoint sites for forms and guidance on processes including initial course proposal, validation and revalidation, modifications and closures.

 Faculty Quality Assurance and Enhancement Sharepoint sites can be found in the following links:

 The University of South Wales is committed to providing high quality, comprehensive and accessible education for its students via a range of courses.

 The University operates a two tier assessment system with a Course External Examiner whose responsibilities will span their professional subject knowledge and their expertise as an academic in the operation of courses.
 The two tiers are subject assessment boards which consider module performance and award and progression assessment boards which consider the overall performance of the student.
 Additional information regarding your role, payments, reports can be found on the External Examiner site.